Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Variational state estimation for Kuramoto--Sivashinsky systems

 Here, $(k_j^2 - k_j^4) \,\widehat{u}_n$ combines the energy-producing anti-diffusion and the energy-dissipating hyper-diffusion terms, i.e., (I) and (II).
 It amplifies low-wavenumber modes ($|k_j| < 1$) and damps high-wavenumber ones ($|k_j| > 1$), with maximum growth near $k_\mathrm{crit} = \pm 1/\sqrt{2}$.
 The conservative convective term (III) redistributes energy across wavenumbers, coupling the stable and unstable modes and orchestrating the balance between the production, dissipation, and redistribution of energy that gives rise to chaos.

-For all $L$, solutions of the KS equation have been proven to rapidly approach a smooth, finite-dimensional manifold $\mathcal{M}$, called the inertial manifold (IM) \cite{Foias1986}, which contains the global attractor $\mathcal{A} \subset \mathcal{M}$.
+For all domain lengths $L$, solutions of the KS equation have been proven to rapidly approach a smooth, finite-dimensional manifold $\mathcal{M}$, called the inertial manifold (IM) \cite{Foias1986}, which contains the global attractor $\mathcal{A} \subset \mathcal{M}$.
 The manifold is invariant under the system dynamics, so long-time trajectories of $u$ are embedded in $\mathcal{M}$ \cite{Jones1996}.
-The dimension of this manifold, $d_\mathcal{M}$, has been extensively studied and provides an upper bound for the attractor's box counting dimension, $d_\mathcal{A} \leq d_\mathcal{M}$, where $d_\mathcal{A}$ is generally intractable to compute.
+The dimension of this manifold, $d_\mathcal{M}$, has been extensively studied and provides an upper bound for the attractor's box counting dimension, $d_\mathcal{A} \leq d_\mathcal{M}$, where computing $d_\mathcal{A}$ is often intractable.
 Thus, $d_\mathcal{M}$ serves as a rigorous measure of the system's effective degrees of freedom, and embedding theory allows us to connect it to the number of measurements needed for reliable state estimation.

 Forward solutions to the KS equation are obtained with a custom solver implemented in JAX, with full details provided in Appendix~\ref{app: numerics}.
 The solver employs a uniform grid with a Fourier pseudo-spectral discretization in space and a fourth-order Runge--Kutta exponential time-differencing scheme \cite{Cox2002} to handle the stiff linear terms \cite{Cvitanovic2010}.
 JAX also provides efficient gradient computations via automatic differentiation (AD), which we exploit in our 2DVar formulation.
 For $L \in \{22, 44\}$ we use $64$ grid points with a time step of $0.1$, while for $L = 66$ we use $72$ points with a time step of $0.05$.
 These discretizations are consistent with prior studies on KS systems \cite{Linot2020, Cvitanovic2010}, and the Kaplan--Yorke dimension computed with our solver agrees with the results of Edson et al. \cite{Edson2019}.